Pay to play in venture capital

 • Negative outcomes.
 Pay to play provisions are unlikely to encourage friendly relations between VCs.
 Imagine being invested in the company for 5 to 8 years, finally getting somewhere, but you are out of reserves, and your so-called friend is basically threatening to wash you out.
 That’s what a pay to play provision does and it can be nasty.
 Pay to play can really raise the temperature in the board room.
 There can be serious arguments and people can lose business relationships over this.
 At worst, it can sink the whole company.
 In general, we advise avoiding pay to play provisions if they aren’t absolutely necessary.

 • Positive outcomes.
 Obviously pay to play provisions exist for a reason and they can be successful.
 Pay to play offers the company in need of capital some assurance of receiving the funds it needs.
-Such provisions can also clean funding issues up, meaning the company can move forward with a clean capitalization table, which can help the company be successful.
+Such provisions can also clean funding issues up, meaning the company can move forward with a clean capitalization table, which can help the company be successful in subsequent rounds.

 A strategy of last resort